Ninja Blade: Plot

-In 2011, the inhabitants of a small Northern African village are infected by an unknown hookworm parasite, classified as "Alpha-worm" after the village was attacked by a group of Alpha-worm infected oversized rats, which alters its hosts' bodies and minds while increasing their strength and resilience.
-To prevent an outbreak, the military raid the quarantine zone and exterminate the infected with MOBA bomb, while the incident is covered up by the government.
+In 2011, a group of oversized rats attack a small Northern African village, infecting its inhabitants with an unknown hookworm parasite, classified as "Alpha-worm", which alters its hosts' bodies and minds while increasing their strength and resilience.
+To prevent an outbreak, the military raid the quarantine zone and exterminate the infected, while the incident is covered up by the government.
 Military intelligence forms a containment task force called GUIDE (Global United Infestation Detection and Elimination), recruiting operatives from around the world.

-Four years later, a GUIDE ninja team, including the young Ken Ogawa and led by his father Kanbe, is dispatched to Tokyo to contain a massive Alpha-worm outbreak after the JSDF failed to contain the outbreak.
-Following Kanbe's trail, Ken chases and defeats an Arachne creature, however Kanbe and fellow team member Kuroh, having been infected by King Worms, slaughter the entire unit.
-Kanbe runs Ken through with the clan's 'Ninja Blade', narrowly missing his heart — something a master swordsman could only do on purpose.
+Four years later, a GUIDE ninja team, including the young Ken Ogawa and led by his father Kanbe, is dispatched to Tokyo to contain a massive Alpha-worm outbreak, which the JSDF have failed to contain.
+Following Kanbe's trail, Ken chases and defeats an Arachne creature, however Kanbe and teammate Kuroh, having been infected by King Worms, slaughter the entire unit.
+Kanbe runs Ken through with the clan's 'Ninja Blade', narrowly missing his heart—something a master swordsman could only do on purpose.
 After a quick recovery, Ken is dispatched solo back to the city.

 As Ken eliminates other major Alpha-worm Carriers, he is informed that the military are considering a mass sterilization of Tokyo via orbital laser cannon, which will sacrifice its entire population.
-He then pursues two more King Worm hosts, a father-daughter pair of Yakuza bosses oyabun Kurokawa and Ryoko.
+He then pursues two more King Worm hosts, a father-daughter pair of Yakuza bosses, oyabun Tojiro and Ryoko Kurokawa.
 After defeating both, Ken witnesses Ryoko momentarily regain her sanity and beg for a mercy killing, which re-ignites hope in Ken that he may still save his father.